deltaepsilon/jupiter/notes/GTD.md

 ## Archive

+- [x] Carefully test import completion.
+It appears that the last page is getting downloaded in a loop.
+Load a few hundred images into the chris@christopheresplin.com library and see if you can download all of them cleanly.
 - [x] The import drawer starts to machine-gun `batchGetMediaItems` as soon as you open a month folder
 - [x] Landing page
 - [x] Debug file-level progress that's not being displayed correctly on the front end